Respectful Workplace

 Immediate supervisor or any level of management

-Employees can make a complaint verbally or in writing to their immediate supervisor, to any level of management up to the Deputy Minister of their department, or to the Clerk of the Executive Council.
-Contact information for Deputy Ministers' offices can be found at https://www.gov.mb.ca/legislature/members/pf/deputy_ministers.pdf.
+Employees can make a complaint verbally or in writing to their immediate supervisor, to any level of management up to the Deputy Minister of their department, the Public Service Commissioner, Chief of Staff, or the Clerk of the Executive Council.
+Contact information for deputy ministers, including the Public Service Commissioner and the Clerk of Executive Council, can be found at https://www.gov.mb.ca/legislature/members/pf/deputy_ministers.pdf.

 Human Resources